ethanent/canvax/README.md

 ## Documentation

-Full documentation will be arriving soon.
-Docs have been removed in canvax version 0.4.0, and hopefully new ones will take their place soon enough.

-For now, though, look at the default properties in entities' model class files. (ex. [model/Rectangle.js](https://github.com/ethanent/canvax/blob/master/model/Rectangle.js))
+Documentation is limited at the moment.
+For now, look at the default properties in entities' model class files. (ex. [model/Rectangle.js](https://github.com/ethanent/canvax/blob/master/model/Rectangle.js))